-Challenger High School and the parents of the students participating in activities, services, and programs provided by the Bethel School District agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State’s high standards.
+Challenger Middle and High School and the parents of the students participating in activities, services, and programs provided by the Bethel School District agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State’s high standards.

-This school-parent compact is in effect during the 2015-2016 school year.
+This school-parent compact is in effect during the 2022-2023 school year.

 Challenger High School will:

 Challenger High School serves an increasingly diverse group of students.
-Forty-nine percent of students receive free and reduced lunch.
+Seventy percent of students receive free and reduced lunch.
 White students make up the majority of the student population (63%), followed by Hispanic (10%), students of Two or More Races (8%), Asian/Pacific Islander (7%), Black (6%), American Indian (4%), and Native Hawaiian (2%).
 The age structure at Challenger is weighted towards older students who are engaged in credit recapture opportunities and completing graduation requirements.
 Students in ninth grade compose 2% of the population, tenth grade students 4%, eleventh grade students 16%, and twelfth grade students 78% of the student body.
 It is the goal of the Challenger staff to help every student fulfill their graduation requirements and be career or college ready at the time of graduation.

 Parent/Teacher Conference Dates: